 Systematic Sudoku, or Sysudoku, is a human engineered system for solving Sudoku puzzles of all levels of difficulty, and for documenting the solving process.
 It uses constructions and visual tools in place of exhaustive searching, for a more humanly effective, and enjoyable solving experience.
-As a reader, you might stop well short of the techniques you see in the current Sysudoku reviews of puzzle collections, and still find yourself logically solving most of the puzzles you encounter.

 Of course, new clues join right in, eliminating clues in other boxes.
 In all Sysudoku diagrams, added clues and pencil marks are in a script font, like the 1 above.
 Formal script numbers, like the other clues above, are givens, which define the puzzle.